mantognini/leon/doc/verification.rst

 examples of such situations in the coming sections).
 For such cases, one can use the ``check`` function from ``leon.proof``.
-The ``check`` function behaves as the identity function on Booleans but additionally assumes its argument in its pre-condition.
+The ``check`` function behaves as the identity function on Booleans but additionally assumes its argument in its precondition.
 As a result, Leon will check that ``x`` holds while verifying the a call to ``check(x)``.
 For example, when verifying the following function